Aryanrohini/dt-demo/README.md

 # dt-demo
-this is demo class of git and github
+this is demo class of git and github.